-4100 Initial Response and Assessment Checklist
+1.1 Initial Response and Assessment Phase

 The initial response and assessment phase will begin when initial responders first receive notification that a release has occurred.
 This phase typically lasts approximately 24 hours (or 1-2 operational periods) after the incident is reported and is comprised of the initial assessment(s), planning, and preparation for the sustained community assessment phase.
-The following steps are provided to guide users through this process.